scottswezey/twilio_magic_values/README.md

 # Twilio Magic Values

 Provide elixir apps with simple, pragmatic access to [magic testing values](https://www.twilio.com/docs/iam/test-credentials) for the [Twilio](https://www.twilio.com) API.
+The module and method names help give you code that is easier to read and is less prone to typos.
+Automated tests in this project also ensure that you will know if the magic numbers ever change.

 ## Installation